alanrogers/legofit/src/README.md

     twoN constrained twoNxy=1e4 -
 	  1.2*Txy +
 	  0.01*Txy*Txyn # Constraint spread across 3 lines.

+Although the constraint syntax is very flexible, we don't recommend using all this flexibility.
+It's best to define constrained variables as linear functions of principal components.
+The principal components are then defined as free variables, and all other variables are either fixed or are linear functions of principal components.
+The @ref pclgo "pclgo" program can be used to rewrite a `.lgo` file in this fashion.

 We have one more variable to declare: